-To advertise in The Hospitalist or the Journal of Hospitalist Medicine Contact: Heather Gonroski • 973.290.8259 hgonroski@frontlinemedcom.com Linda Wilson • 973.290.8243 lwilson@frontlinemedcom.com Portland, Oregon and Southwest Washington Hospitalists Opportunities
+To advertise in The Hospitalist or the Journal of Hospitalist Medicine Contact: Heather Gonroski • 973.290.8259 hgonroski@frontlinemedcom.com or Linda Wilson • 973.290.8243 lwilson@frontlinemedcom.com Portland, Oregon and Southwest Washington Hospitalists Opportunities

+At Legacy Health, our mission is doing what's best for our patients, our people, our community and our world.
+We aim to improve the health of everyone we care for-to create a legacy that truly lives on.
 Ours is a legacy of health and community.
 Of respect and responsibility.
 Of quality and innovation.
 Join our team and create your own legacy.

 Located in the beautiful Pacific Northwest, Legacy Health is currently seeking experienced Hospitalists to join our dynamic and well established yet expanding Hospitalist Program.
 Enjoy competitive compensation plans, unique staffing and flexible scheduling with easy access to a wide variety of specialists.
 We have a well-established GME department and internal medicine residency program and we are also seeking experienced clinician educators.

 Successful candidates will have the following education and experience:

 - Graduate of four-year U.S. Medical School or equivalent

+- Board Certified or eligible in IM or FP

 - Residency completed in IM or FP

-- Board Certified or eligible in IM or FP

 - Clinical experience in IM or FP

 Legacy Physicians enjoy benefits such as:

-- Competitive compensation package
+Competitive compensation package

-- Hire on Bonus
+Hire on Bonus

-- Relocation allowance
+Relocation allowance

-- Full benefits package
+- Full benefits package Teaching opportunities

-- ■ Teaching opportunities

 - And many more

 The spectacular Columbia River Gorge and majestic Cascade Mountains surround Portland.
 The beautiful ocean beaches of the northwest and fantastic skiing at Mt.
 Hood are within a 90-minute drive.
 The temperate four-season climate, spectacular views and abundance of cultural and outdoor activities, along with five-star restaurants, sporting attractions, and outstanding schools, make the Pacific Northwest an ideal place to live.

 As a nationally known and respected health care provider, Legacy Health offers an outstanding work environment, competitive salary and comprehensive benefits.
 Learn more about us and apply on our website at www.legacyhealth.org.
 For additional information please contact Forrest Brown at (503) 415-5982 or toll free, (866) 888-4428.
 Email: FoBrown@lhs.org.
 AA/EOE/VETS/Disabled